User Guide

 -

-deletes the first task in the result of thefind_task
+find_task homeworkfollowed bydelete_task 1deletes the first task in the result of thefind_taskcommand.

 Editing a task: edit_task